mfkiwl/ORCs/ORC_R32I/sim/README.md

     python -m pip install --user .

-It is recommend to run the simulation using
+It is recommend to run the simulation using verilator as such

-     SIM=verilator make
+    make

 or

     SIM=icarus make  # Use iverilog as a simulator